pookjw/NightPatch/README.md

 - ERROR : Turn off System Integrity Protection before doing this. / ERROR : Can't write a file to root.

 : [Solution](http://apple.stackexchange.com/a/209530)

-- ERROR : SHA not matching.
-Patch was failed.

-: Seems like your macOS system file was damaged or patched by other tool or not supported.
-Try this command to replace original system file to your macOS. (will download from Apple. **Only for macOS 10.12.4 (16E195)**.)

-`$ cd /tmp; curl -o NightPatch.zip https://codeload.github.com/pookjw/NightPatch/zip/master; unzip -o NightPatch.zip; cd NightPatch-master; chmod +x NightPatch.sh; ./NightPatch.sh -revert combo`

-And patch again.

-- ERROR : Requires Command Line Tool.
-Enter `xcode-select --install` command to install this.

-: Try `xcode-select --install` command.

-- ERROR : Requires lzma.

-: Install **brew** from [here](https://brew.sh) and try `brew install xz` command.